zurmokeeper/excelize/README.md

 // columns support a readonly field to indicate the collapsed state based on outlineLevel expect(worksheet.getColumn(4).collapsed).to.equal(false);
 expect(worksheet.getColumn(5).collapsed).to.equal(true);

+// Insert a page break below the column dobCol.addPageBreak();

 // iterate over all current cells in this column dobCol.eachCell(function(cell, rowNumber) {